Liam-Zhou/Chuwa0910/ShortQuestions/hw9.md

 public class Main {
     public static void main(String[] args) {
         int[] numbers = {20, 3, 78, 9, 6, 53, 73, 99, 24, 32};

-        // Using the Stream API to calculate the average
-        // use the `Arrays.stream(numbers)` method to create a stream of integers from the `numbers` array.
-        // use the `.average()` method on the stream to calculate the average.
-        // The `average()` method returns an `OptionalDouble`,
-        // so we use `.orElse(Double.NaN)` to handle the case where the stream is empty (e.g., if the array is empty)
+        // use `.orElse(Double.NaN)` to handle the case where the stream is empty (e.g., if the array is empty)
-        //  and return `Double.NaN` in that case.
+        // `Double.NaN` represents a "Not-a-Number" value

-        double average = Arrays.stream(numbers)
+        double average = Arrays
+            .stream(numbers)
             .average()
             .orElse(Double.NaN);